bazibuhejm/covid-19_data-set-Group-IV/README.md

 How many deaths can be attributable to covid, but not classified as such?
 Excess deaths

+## Questions to ask for week 2.
+- Where does the Postsql database "live"?
+-- Do we need our own copy on each of our computers?

 ### Database connection example code:
     # Database engine connection
     db_string = f"postgresql://postgres:{db_password}@127.0.0.1:5434/movie_data"